thaliaarchi/omniwsa/docs/dialects/wsf.md

 - Char literals can be negated.
 - If the final line in the assembled program is not `jmp`, `jz`, `jn`, `ret`, or `end`, it exits with an error.
-- wsf uses a [fork](https://github.com/wspace/censoredusername-whitespace-rs) of
+- Until the fixes were [upstreamed](https://github.com/CensoredUsername/whitespace-rs/pull/3),
-  whitespace-rs, which changes it emit a positive sign for 0 and to exit with nonzero on error.
+  wsf used a fork of whitespace-rs, which changed it emit a positive sign for 0 and to exit with nonzero on error.

 ## Bugs in the assembler